syncfusion-content/asp.netwebforms-docs/aspnet/Menu/Data-binding.md

-The following screenshot displays the output for the XML Databinding.
+The following screenshot displays the output for the XML Data binding.

 ![](Data-binding_images/Data-binding_img4.png)

-### Linq-to-SQL Data binding
+### LINQ-to-SQL Data binding

-The linq data source is used to bind Menu data via Linq to Sql.
+The LINQ data source is used to bind Menu data via LINQ to SQL.
 The property ContextTypeName indicates the location of the data source.
-You have to mention exact table name of your data base in TableName property.
+You have to mention exact table name of your database in TableName property.
 The id of LinqDataSource must be provided to DataSourceID of Menu.
-Define a Linq-to-SQL data source in the web page and configure the data source as per your requirement by using the database.
+Define a LINQ-to-SQL data source in the web page and configure the data source as per your requirement by using the database.

 In the Design page, assign values for DataTextField, DataIdField, DataParentIdField.
-In DataSourceID field assign the ID of the existing Linq-to-SQL data source
+In DataSourceID field assign the ID of the existing LINQ-to-SQL data source